call us 206 726 1415

 The Troupe

 We have a diverse cast of players.
-Our backgrounds span from therapists to actors.
+Our backgrounds span from therapists, ministers to actors.

 Harold Costa, Jr

-Harold Costa, Jr. joined Playback Theater Northwest in 1994 and reformed the entire troupe in 1996.
-He became the President and Co-Artistic Director until he stepped down in Jan of 2005 pursuing his spiritual direction as a Practitioner at the Center for Spiritual Living.
-He returned as the President in 2009.
+Harold Costa, Jr. joined Playback Theater Northwest in 1994 and rebuilt the entire troupe in 1996.
+He became the President and Co-Artistic Director stepping down in Jan of 2005 pursuing his spiritual direction as a Minister at the Center for Spiritual Living.
+He returned as the President and Co-Artistic Director in 2009.
 He was born and raised in Hawaii and is a graduate of the University of Washington in Business Administration.
 He has been involved with theater since 1975 and his acting credits include many stage plays, movies and TV extra roles for Paramount, Warner Brothers, FOX and NBC.
-He now lives close to Ballard and is known for his warm heart and Polynesian smile and is grateful to have two incredible children, Daniel & Grace.
+He now lives in the Sandpoint area of Seattle and is known for his warm heart and Polynesian smile.
+He is also blessed to have two incredible children, Daniel & Grace.

 Dora Lanier